 MAKING BALSAMIC SHALLOTS AND TOASTED SLIVERED ALMONDS

-In order to bring a little sweetness to the shallots, I sauteed them with a clove of garlic and a Tablespoon of balsamic vinegar, which caramelized them.
+To bring a little sweetness to the shallots, I sauteed them with a clove of garlic and a Tablespoon of balsamic vinegar, which caramelized them.
 Again, I cooked these ahead of time and refrigerated them until I assembled the green bean salad.

 TOFU FETA TOPS THE GREEN BEAN SALAD WITH TASTY PROTEIN